Grandfather Mountain Hiking Tips

 - Choose the right trail for you and your group’s fitness level.
 See our Hiking Guide to pick the perfect trail for you.

 - Get familiar with the trail before you begin.
 Use resources such as free maps we provide, along with reliable apps, to help navigate trails.
-When you arrive, ask staff members or volunteers questions at the Nature Center or Top Shop (by Swinging Bridge).
+When you arrive, ask staff members or volunteers questions at the Wilson Center for Nature Discovery or Top Shop (by Swinging Bridge).

 - See mobile-friendly trail map.